China’s Restaurant Industry

 Currently, being only offline for restaurants is impossible, not only for the Covid19.
-Even before COVID-19, mobile payment systems had spurred a delivery boom in China’s large cities, and Chinese are increasingly using the internet and mobile phones to search for information and book diners.
+Even before COVID-19, mobile payment systems spurred a delivery boom in China’s large cities, and the Chinese are increasingly using the internet and mobile phones to search for information and book diners.

-You should know that Chinese people spend a lot of time using Internet, they increasingly depend on digital platforms as a place to share their opinions, ask for product advice and connect with others.
+You should know that Chinese people spend a lot of time using the Internet, they increasingly depend on digital platforms as a place to share their opinions, ask for product advice and connect with others.